 From Real Estate to Gold: Acceptable (and Prohibited) Assets for a Self-Directed IRA

 Your life experience is unique.
 The things that you have seen, done, and researched can benefit your retirement if you are able to invest where you recognize value.
-With a self-directed IRA, you can invest in a lot more than the narrow range of brokerage-selected stocks, bonds, and mutual funds (though your self-directed IRA can include those choices as well).
+With our self-directed IRA services, you can invest in a lot more than the narrow range of brokerage-selected stocks, bonds, and mutual funds (though your self-directed IRA can include those choices as well).

 The options available to you with a self-directed IRA include: